-Note: the Redis documentation is also available in raw (computer friendly) format in the redis-doc github repository.
+Note: The Redis Documentation is also available in raw (computer friendly) format in the redis-doc github repository.
+The Redis Documentation is released under the Creative Commons Attribution-ShareAlike 4.0 International license.

 Programming with Redis